 Přeldač’s main sights include the Gothic Our Lady of Sorrows Church, the Town Hall’s oriel window, and the Municipal Museum’s exhibit on the 1918 uprising.
 Hiking and biking trails everywhere lead to panoramic views, medieval castles, and unspoiled nature.
 The town also arranges festivals, concerts, and handicraft workshops.
 Tour the local brewery and sample the region’s distinctive sheep milk cheese.

 From hotels to pensions, Přeldač has cozy lodging to suit any budget.
 Charming guesthouses with a familial atmosphere offer a taste of local hospitality.
 For a special retreat, book a room in the chateau just outside town.
 Camping grounds provide access to the surrounding countryside.
-Advance reservations are recommended during peak visitor seasons.
+Reservations are recommended during peak visitor seasons.

 Food and Drink